 Day 2: Iris Fauve

 This fine perfume opens with fluffy flowers with a gentle touch of warm spices.
 I feel Iris but it stirs and sways and mingles ever so gently.
-It is also much darker, muskier and more complex then I expected it to be.
+It is also much darker, muskier, and more complex than I expected it to be.
 There’s plenty of woodiness and it’s just resinous enough as not to become overly sweet.
 Like I’m floating on a soft cloud, puffy cotton cloud!

 If you are not usually iris-attracted, I suggest you try the Iris Fauve by Atelier des Ors.
 On your skin, of course.
 This is not an overly complicated perfume but it is finely blended and quite elegant.
 And yes, it is definitely unisex!